emiliebarnard/pokemon-in-python/index.md

 `https://pokeapi.co/api/v2/move/{id or name}/`

-where id is an integer representing the move's `id` (`1` as the lowest option and `920` as the highest option) and `name` is a lower-case string (the move's name) where spaces are replaced with `-`
+where `id` is an integer representing the move's id (`1` as the lowest option and `920` as the highest option) and `name` is a lower-case string (the move's name) where spaces are replaced with `-`

 #### Examples

-The following Python code retrieves JSON data for the move called 'bubble' (the id for bubble is 145) and stores it into a dictionary with the following keys:
+The following Python code retrieves JSON data for the move called *bubble* (the id for bubble is 145) and stores it into a dictionary with the following keys:

 | <span style="display: inline-block; width:100px;">Name</span>  | <span style="display: inline-block; width:410px;">Description</span> | <span style="display: inline-block; width:100px;">Type</span> |
 | ----- | -------------------- | ---- |